 What all content plans have in common, though, is how they relate to your content marketing strategy and calendar.
 They sit squarely between your high-level content strategy and your granular content calendar (more on this distinction in a minute!)

 It’s a place where busy marketing and communications teams gather ideas about the types of content and the topics and/or keywords they need to cover to fulfil their content strategy.
-It often details things like the marketing channels you’ll use, the leading metrics you’ll measure, topic clusters you’ll cover, and more.
+It often details things like the marketing channels you’ll use, the leading content metrics you’ll measure, topic clusters you’ll cover, and more.

 Modern content marketing and creation involves a lot of steps, from building your overall strategy to tactical planning, ideation, scheduling, and reporting on content.
 There are several layers to keep track of, and that’s where your content strategy, plan, and calendar come into play.